-Off the shores of Hook Island you will discover famous reefs at Maureen's Cove, Luncheon Bay, Butterfly Bay and Manta Ray Bay, which are all known for their diverse corals, colourful marine life, and calm waters.
+Off the shores of Hook Island, you will discover famous reefs at Maureen's Cove, Luncheon Bay, Butterfly Bay, and Manta Ray Bay, which are all known for their diverse corals, colorful marine life, and calm waters.
 The sheltered bays offer an ideal anchorage place, with many boats mooring there for the night for a calm overnight stay.

 Hook Island, like many Whitsunday islands, was once inhabited by the indigenous Ngaro People.
 Near Nara Inlet on Hook Island, you can visit the Ngaro Cultural Site, which is the oldest indigenous cultural site on the east coast of Australia!